makersacademy/rps-challenge/README.md

 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-As usual please start by

-* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan_september2015 (if you haven't already)
-* Forking this repo
-* TEST driving development of your app

-**Rōnin BANZAI!!!!**

 ## Bonus level 1: Multiplayer